 The pentacle comes in many forms.
-The name has its origin from the Greek word “Penta” – ‘pendant’ suggesting an ornament to be hanged around the neck, sewn on the chest of one’s garment, or flat objects that are placed flat on the ground or altar.
+The name has its origin from the Greek word “Penta”.
+‘Pendant’ suggesting an ornament hanged around the neck, sewn on the chest of one’s garment, or flat objects that are flat on the ground or altar.

-Some users believe that a circle placed around a pentagram symbolizes the connection between the five elements- air, fire, earth, water, and spirit.
-The symbol is most commonly by Wiccans, also known as practitioners of modern witchcraft.
+Some believe that a circle placed around a pentagram symbolizes the connection between the five elements.
+Air, fire, earth, water, and spirit.
+The symbol is most used by Wiccans, also known as practitioners of modern witchcraft.

-Based on Norse mythology, the Valknut or knot of the slain warrior is a magic symbol made of three interlocking triangles.
+Based on Norse mythology, the Valknut or knot of the slain warrior is a magic symbol with three interlocking triangles.
 The symbol appears on many runestones that date from the Viking Age in connection with the cult of the dead.

-Especially relation to Odin, the Norse god of war and death, and also a powerful magician and shaman, known to ferry the spirits of the dead to the underworld and bring them back to the land of the living.
+Especially relation to Odin, the Norse god of war and death, and also a powerful magician and shaman.
+He was known to ferry the spirits of the dead to the underworld and bring them back to the land of the living.

-The symbol is mostly used by practitioners of Odinism and Ásatrú to represent the warrior’s death-sacrifice and a symbol of pledging oneself to die in battle.
+The symbol is used by practitioners of Odinism.
+And Ásatrú to represent the warrior’s death-sacrifice and a symbol of pledging oneself to die in battle.

 Sigil magic symbol

 A sigil is a unique symbol created to express and manifest a desire.
-These signs originated from Indo-European paganism and referred to a pictorial signature of a demon or angel that the magician might summon during in ceremonial magic.
+These signs originated from Indo-European paganism.
+They referred to a pictorial signature of a demon or angel. he magician might summon it during in ceremonial magic.

-Pages of such Sigils are found in the grimoires, magical training books such as The Lesser Key of Solomon.
-The sigils are considered as the real name of the spirits, giving the magician a measure of control over the spiritual beings.
+Pages of such Sigils are in the grimoires, magical training books such as The Lesser Key of Solomon.
+The sigils are the real name of the spirits.
+They give the magician a measure of control over the spiritual beings.

-In modern times, a Sigil is used as a message to the subconsciousness by creating an image or a sign that represents the creator’s desired outcome.
-They are designed for magic by incorporating regular ritual format with other elements of practical magic.
+In modern times, a Sigil is a message to the subconsciousness.
+It creates an image or a sign that represents the creator’s desired outcome.
+They have a magic designed incorporating regular ritual format with other elements of practical magic.

 Also known witches’ marks, Apotropaic signs that are scratched on buildings or fabrics as prevention from witches.
-These marks hold the same power as amulets and talismans which are used against the evil eye.
+These marks hold the same power as amulets and talismans against the evil eye.

 Circled Dot magic symbol

-One of the most ancient symbols is the circled dot, also known as circumpunct.
-The ancient sign is made of a circle with a point at its center.
+One of the most ancient symbols is the circled dot.
+Another namefor it is circumpunct.
+The ancient sign is a circle with a point at its center.
 In the solar system, it symbolizes the Sun while the alchemist uses it to symbolize gold.

-In religion, however, the circled dot means spirit (Ojibwa).
+In religion, yet, the circled dot means spirit (Ojibwa).
 It can also stand for a ‘Nazar’ – a circled dot-shaped amulet used for protection against the evil eye.
-The Freemasons also use it to signify an entered apprentice or as a sign of nature’s generative principles.
+The Freemasons also use it to signify an entered apprentice.
+Or as a sign of nature’s generative principles.

 Moreover, Gnostics believe the circled dot is the most original aspect of God.
 Besides, the Pythagoreans and Greek philosophers use it as a representation of God, the beginning of creation, and eternity.

 In magic, the circumpunct represents ‘consciousness’ of man.
-The dot in the middle connotes a person’s origin or source while the circle itself symbolize life experiences that one has seen through one’s soul.
+The dot in the middle connotes a person’s origin or source.
+The circle itself symbolize life experiences that one has seen through one’s soul.

 The Rose Cross

-Also known as Rose Cross and Rose Croix, the ‘Rose Cross’ is associated with the Rosicrucian order, a form of Christianity that was based on western esoteric tradition.
-The sect was founded by alchemist and Qabbalist, Christian Rosenkruenz.
+Also known as Rose Cross and Rose Croix.
+The ‘Rose Cross’ have a relation with the Rosicrucian order.
+It is a form of Christianity that was based on western esoteric tradition.
+Christian Rosenkruenz, alchemist and kabbalist, found the sect.

 The Rose Cross is a cross with a red, white or golden rose at its center.
 The Hermetic Order of the Golden Dawn also used it in a spiritual protection process known as ‘The Ritual of the Rose Cross.’
 Moreover, the Golden Dawn movement regard the symbol as sacred, as it reconciles divinity and manhood.
 They consider it extremely important to wear the symbol over one’s heart during any key assignment as it is ’the key to Sigils and Rituals.’